Shift work sleep disorder: Cardiovascular disease

 Decreased sleep quality and duration have also been associated with other chronic illnesses, such as cardiovascular disease.
 Many studies have shown that prolonged sleeplessness and sleep disorders, such as OSA, increases systemic levels of CRP, a marker of cardiovascular disease.
 Many studies have shown that lack of sleep causes blood pressure to increase from the prolonged stimulation of the nervous system.
 The increase of inflammatory markers, like IL-6, up-regulate the production of CRP.

-SWSD in firefighters
+In firefighters

 SWSD can affect many occupations, but firefighters and emergency medical technicians are at a greater risk because of their extended (24hr) shift and frequent sleep interruptions due to emergencies.
 Many firefighters have sleep disorders as a result of their extended shift and frequently disrupted sleep.
 In a study on firefighters by Barger, et al., over a third of study participants screened positive for a sleep disorder, but most had not received a previous medical diagnosis for any sleep disorders.
 Those with sleep disorders were also at a higher risk for being in a motor vehicle crash (OR=2.0 95% CI 1.29–3.12, p=0.0021), near crash (OR=2.49 95% CI 2.13–2.91, p < 0.0001), and nodding off while driving (OR=2.41 95% CI 2.06–2.82, p < 0.0001).